opt9/vuln-python-flask2/README.md

 # vuln-python-flask2
-Python Flask SSTI example for your own site
+Python Flask Vulnerable example for your own site